ithacaxyz/porto/README.md

 Keys may be authorized upon connection with the `authorizeKey` capability on the [`wallet_connect`]([#wallet_connect](https://github.com/ethereum/ERCs/blob/abd1c9f4eda2d6ad06ade0e3af314637a27d1ee7/ERCS/erc-7846.md)) JSON-RPC method.

-If `authorizeKey.publicKey` is absent, Porto will generate a new arbitrary "session" key to authorize on the account.
+If `authorizeKey.role` is absent, Porto will generate a new arbitrary "session" key to authorize on the account.

 Example: